eclipse-thingweb/node-red/node-red-node-wot/README.md

 Now, for all WoT nodes you add to a flow, you will see all the respective interaction affordances populated from the Thing Description.

 You can also add more Things and choose a particular one for any node you add.
-To see a fetched property value you can wire it with the "debug" node of Node-RED and see all the values inside the "Debug messages" tab of Node-RED.
+To see a fetched property value, you can wire it with the "debug" node of Node-RED and see all the values inside the "Debug messages" tab of Node-RED.
-To write to a property, wire an "inject" node with the "Write Property" node.
+Wire an "inject" node with the "Write Property" node to write to a property.
-In the "inject" node, select JSON format as payload and plug in your value.
+Select JSON format as payload in the "inject" node and plug in your value.

 To send an input for an action, you can also wire it with the "inject" node, as explained above.
-**Tip:** To invoke an action that does not require any input, wire it with an empty "inject" node.
+**Tip:** To invoke an action that does not require input, wire it with an empty "inject" node.

 Properties and Actions also support uriVariables.
 They can be specified inside "Read Property"/"Write Property"/"Invoke Action" node properties.